CapybaraOrg/capybara-action/README.md

 Location parameter is automatically derived so that users don't need to provide it.
 It would be especially useful if the workflow runs on a GitHub-hosted runner.

-### Repo input not required
+### Repository input not required

-Repo input could be dynamically read from the client repo.
-Research, if it could be done with github context, e.g., `github.ref_name`.
+Repository input could be dynamically read from the client repository.
+Needs research if it could be done with GitHub context, e.g., `github.ref_name`.

 ### Support providing custom input through the workflow dispatch